From Little Things Big Things Grow

 Christopher Columbus

 • Christopher Columbus was not British but was an Italian explorer and navigator known to open the way for the widespread European exploration.
 He is seen as a hero and so called 'discoverer' of the 'New World'.
 Columbus lead the European invasion of the Americas.
-The impact of his voyages to the Americas included the death of many indigenous people due to murder and disease.
+The impact of his voyages to the Americas included the death of many Aboriginal people due to murder and disease.
 This also lead to the displacement and enslavement of many Aboriginal people.

 Ben Boyd

 • Boyd is considered Australia's first 'blackbirder', the name given to operators who shipped South Sea Islanders to the colonies and paid minimal wages to evade anti-slavery laws.
-The name of the park has long sparked controversy, particularly among the local Indigenous community, who have called for it to be changed due to Boyd's links to 'blackbirding.'
+The name of the park has long sparked controversy, particularly among the local Aboriginal community, who have called for it to be changed due to Boyd's links to 'blackbirding.'
 Source ABC News

 In 2001 the Australian electoral division created the Division of Lingiari (named after Vincent Lingiari), which includes the city of Darwin.